allenjprice/vscode-enhance/README.md

 ## Features

-### Command: `ENHANCE!`

-This command increases your Editor Font Zoom level by three stages.

-### Command: `OMEGA ENHANCE`
+### Commands: `ENHANCE!` and `OMEGA ENHANCE`

-This command increases your Editor Font Zoom level by five stages.
+These commands increase your Editor Font Zoom by some number of levels, or 20% increments.

+By default, `ENHANCE!` increases your Editor Font Zoom by three levels; `OMEGA ENHANCE` increases by 6 levels.
+You can customize these levels in the Settings UI or by setting the `enhance.enhanceLevel` and `enhance.omegaEnhanceLevel` keys in your `settings.json`.

 ### Command: `Unenhance`

 This command resets your Editor Font Zoom level to 0 (returning your text to its default size).
+It's an alias for the built-in "Editor Font Reset" commmand.

-## FAQ
+## Another possibility

-> Note: nobody has actually asked these questions yet, but here's a few I can think of that people might ask!
-* I peeked at `extension.js` and it looks like you literally just call `editor.action.fontZoomIn` a bunch. _Really?_
-  * Really!
-* I like using Editor Font Zoom but don't want to install a whole extension for this.
-What else can I do?
-  * No problem!
-Here's a [blog post](https://www.larryhudson.io/blog/2020/02/editor-font-zoom-vs-code/) that explains how to make the `COMMAND =` and `COMMAND -` shortcuts use Editor Font Zoom instead of their default behavior.
+This extension solves a very specific problem according to my personal tastes.
+If you like the idea of using Editor Font Zoom but don't want to install an entire extension with silly command names, here's a [blog post](https://www.larryhudson.io/blog/2020/02/editor-font-zoom-vs-code/) that explains how to make the `COMMAND =` and `COMMAND -` shortcuts use Editor Font Zoom instead of their default behavior.